josezhz/project-1/README.md

 Green and purple are the theme colors of this website.

 Green is the main color used in the map page.
-It represents hope and symbolizes pre-U graduates' hope for styding in a top university of their desired location and subject.
+It represents hope and symbolizes pre-U graduates' hope for studying in a top university of their desired location and subject.

 Purple is the main color useed in the chart page.
 It represents wisdom and symbolizes universities as the place for intellectual excellence.